alextreseder/EDMcentrifuge/README.md

 **Centrifuges are Dangerous**

-The centrifuge bowl is highly robust and its inside a keg which is also highly robust.
-Nonetheless, it is your responsibiltiy to take the necessary precautions when working with a high inertia flywheel.
-The kinetic energy of this centrifuge is about 2.8 kJ which is on par with a rifle cartridge.
+The centrifuge is highly robust and its inside a keg which makes for a super tough enclosure.
+Nonetheless, the kinetic energy of this centrifuge is about 2.8 kJ which is on par with a rifle cartridge.
+Take appropriate precautions.

 **Metric / Imperial**

-The design is done in metric however all the fabricated components plus the beer keg itself are imperial out of necessity.
+Both, because I felt like it.

 ## Currently In Progress
 * Shop around to find an affordable configuration for the valves and plumbing